code-423n4/2021-02-slingshot-findings/pauliax/pauliax-submission.md

+# BUG 8
-# 8. Modules do not check that it is the same token
+Modules do not check that it is the same token
 ## Summary
 Each module separately accepts and uses the addresses of input and output tokens.
 However, function executeTrades expects that fromToken and toToken are the same in every module.
 ## Risk Rating